contaware/git-docs-notes/README.md

 ## Introduction

 Version control systems (VCS) are used to log your changes while you progress in your coding.

-Similarly to other VCS, Git organizes the code in:
+### Code organization

 1. **Main branch** is where your current stable production code is located.
 It only includes tested and unbroken code.
 It acts as a base from where all changes are made.